 2. Make Criteria Testable and Measurable

 Every criterion should have a clear pass/fail outcome.
-Include specific numbers, timeframes, or observable behaviors.
+Include specific numbers, timeframes, or observable behaviors in your acceptance criteria format.

 - • Specific numeric values (load time, character limits, file size)